-The problem while trying to apply this strategies to cosmology, in contrast, is that such reliance on external observers or measuring devices is something to which we cannot appeal, particularly when contemplating a stage where there is no structure, no stars, no planets and no observers.
-Still, most inflationary cosmologists seem to take the view that there is no problem at all, and attempt to address the basic issue invoking a variety of arguments.
-There is, however, no consensus among them.
-Some researches, in contrast, do acknowledge that there seems to be something unclear regarding this issue ([25, Section 10.4, page 364] for instance, indicates that one must work with certain classical objects mimicking the quantum fluctuations, and that this is not easy to achieve or to justify).
-In fact, some recent books on the topic are clear in their indication that there is a problem.
-For instance, in [41, p.
-476], we find "... the field configurations must become locked into one of an ensemble of classical configurations with ensemble averages given by quantum expectation values...
-It is not apparent just how this happens...", and the manuscript [24, p.
-348] clearly acknowledges that the problem is not truly resolved by invoking one of the most popular arguments, namely those based on the ideas of decoherence: "..
-However decoherence is not enough to explain the breakdown of translational invariance..".
-Nevertheless, and despite these clear acknowledgements of the problem, most inflationary cosmologists seem to hold the belief that these issues have been successfully resolved within such an approach.
+If, in contrast, one wants to apply this type of strategy to cosmology, one runs into trouble.
+The problem is that such reliance on external observers or measuring devices is something to which we cannot appeal, particularly when considering a stage of the universe with no structure, no stars. no planets and no observers.
+Still, most inflationary cosmologists seem to take the view that there is no problem at all and attempt to address the basic issue invoking a variety of arguments.
+There is, however, no consensus among them on what is the solution.
+Some researches, in contrast, do acknowledge that there seems to be something unclear regarding this issue.
+For instance, [36, p.
+364] states that one must work with certain classical objects mimicking the quantum fluctuations, and that this is not easy to achieve or justify.
+Moreover, some recent books on the topic clearly indicate that there is a problem.
+For example, in [53, p.
+476], we find "the field configurations must become locked into one of an ensemble of classical configurations with ensemble averages given by quantum expectation values...
+It is not apparent just how this happens," and the manuscript [35, p.
+348] clearly acknowledges that the problem is not truly resolved by invoking one of the most popular arguments, namely that based on decoherence: "However, decoherence is not enough to explain the breakdown of translational invariance."
+Nevertheless, and despite of these clear acknowledgements of the problem, most inflationary cosmologists seem to hold the belief that these issues have been successfully resolved within such an approach.

-A recent collection of works [30, 35] offers a series of critical analyses of the standard proposals, indicating that all the existing justifications fail to be fully satisfactory and arguing that something beyond standard physics would be required in order to provide a reasonable account for the success of the inflationary predictions regarding the emergence of the seeds of cosmic structure.

-The basic difficulties are appreciated by considering the values for the directly observable quantities $\alpha{lm}$ , which, according to the classical theory, are given by with $j_l(kR_D)$ the spherical Bessel function of order l, $\eta_R$ the conformal time of reheating, which can be associated with the end of the inflationary regime, and $R_D$ the co-moving radius of the last-scattering surface.
-The modifications associated with late time physics such as plasma oscillation are encoded in the transfer functions $\Delta(k)$ .
+A recent collection of works, [43, 47], offers a series of critical analyses of the standard proposals.
+The conclusion reached is that all of the existing justifications fail to be fully satisfactory and that something beyond standard physics is required in order to provide a reasonable account for the success of the inflationary predictions regarding the emergence of the seeds of cosmic structure.
+The basic difficulties are appreciated by considering the values for the directly observable quantities α{lm} , which, according to the classical theory, are given by with $j_l(kR_D)$ the spherical Bessel function of order l, η_R the conformal time of reheating, which can be associated with the end of the inflationary regime, and R_D the co-moving radius of the last-scattering surface.
+The modifications associated with late time physics such as plasma oscillation are encoded in the transfer functions $\Delta(k)$.

-$$\alpha{lm} = \frac{4\pi i^l}{3} \int \frac{d^3k}{(2\pi)^3} j_l(kR_D) Y{lm}^(\hat{k}) \Delta(k) \Psi{\vec{k}}(\eta_R), \tag{11}$$
+$$\alpha{lm} = \frac{4\pi i^l}{3} \int \frac{d^3k}{(2\pi)^3} j_l(kR_D) Y{lm}^(\hat{k}) \Delta(k) \psi{\vec{k}}(\eta_R), \tag{11}$$